The Apple-1 Registry

 Youtube video about Sotheby's auction.Youtube video of the Apple-1 in the museum (from Yunah Choi).

-Before you click on video links make sure you have read and accepted the disclaimer about Youtube links according to the European Data Protection Law (2016/679).
+Before you click on video links, make sure you have read and accepted the disclaimer regarding YouTube links, in accordance with the European Data Protection Law (2016/679).

 Last update